General Music, Piano & Guitar Catalog

 Learn how to play guitar, bass, or ukulele online with a collection of lessons and songs.

-GarageBand is a fully equipped music creation studio right inside your Mac — with a complete sound library that includes instruments, presets for guitar and voice, and an incredible selection of session drummers and percussionists.
+GarageBand is a fully equipped music creation studio right inside your Mac – with a complete sound library that includes instruments, presets for guitar and voice, and an incredible selection of session drummers and percussionists.
 With Touch Bar features for MacBook Pro and an intuitive, modern design, it’s easy to learn, play, record, create, and share your hits worldwide.
-Now you’re ready to make music like a pro, with out without an instrument.
+Now you’re ready to make music like a pro, without an instrument.
+GarageBand is available for Mac, iPad, and iOS.

 GoNoodle’s mission is Movement Powers Change®.
 Benefiting kids’ physical wellness, academic success, and social-emotional health, movement and mindfulness videos created by child development experts are available for free at school and at home.